 Booking your venue is one of the biggest tasks in planning your wedding.

-During your visits, you will want to make sure that you’ve covered every question and circumstance to help you make the right decision.
+During your visits, you will want to make sure that you’ve covered all questions to ask a wedding venue and circumstance to help you make the right decision.

 What questions should I ask a wedding venue?

 We’ve split up our handy wedding venue checklist into sections.
 Below, you will find wedding venue questions on entertainment, food & drink, wedding décor, logistics and much more.

 If you’re picking a wedding a venue and aren’t sure what questions you need to ask, we cover absolutely everything in this guide.

 When you have your wedding venue consultation – make a note of the highest priority questions from this list and ensure you ask them on the day.